Presentations of Schutzenberger groups of minimal subshifts: Introduction

-In this paper, we investigate the minimal subshift associated with the iteration of a substitution $\varphi$ over a finite alphabet $A$ and the Sch\"utzenberger group $G(\varphi)$ of the corresponding $\ci J$-class of the free profinite semigroup on~$A$.
-A minimal subshift can be naturally associated with the substitution $\varphi$ if and only if it is \emph{weakly primitive} \cite[Theorem~3.7]{Almeida:2005c}.
-Such a substitution always admits a so-called \emph{connection}, which is a special two-letter block $ba$ of the subshift.
-Provided $\varphi$~is an encoding of bounded delay, from the set $X$ of return words for $ba$, which constitute a finite set, one can then obtain a generating set for~$G(\varphi)$ by cancelling the prefix $b$, adding the same letter as a suffix, and applying the idempotent (profinite) iterate~$\varphi^\omega$.
+A primitive substitution always admits a so-called \emph{connection}, which is a special two-letter block $ba$ of the subshift.
+Provided $\varphi$~is an encoding of bounded delay, from the set $X$ of return words for $ba$, which constitute a finite set, it is shown in~\cite{Almeida:2005c} that one can then obtain a generating set for a certain maximal subgroup~$H$ of~$J(\varphi)$ by cancelling the prefix $b$, adding the same letter as a suffix, and applying the idempotent (profinite) iterate~$\varphi^\omega$.
 In a lecture given at the \emph{Fields Workshop on Profinite Groups and Applications} (Carleton University, August 2005), the first author proposed, as a problem, a natural profinite presentation for $G(\varphi)$, namely

-where $\Phi$ is the continuous endomorphism of the free profinite group on~$X$ which encodes the action of a power of $\varphi$ which acts on the semigroup freely generated by~$X$.
+where $\Phi$ is a continuous endomorphism of the free profinite group on a suitable finite alphabet~$X$ that encodes the action of a finite power of $\varphi$ which acts on the semigroup freely generated by~$X$.

-The main results of this paper establish that indeed $G(\varphi)$ admits the presentation~(\ref{eq:presentation}) in the following cases: \begin{enumerate}[(1)] \item the mapping $\varphi$ is the Prouhet-Thue-Morse substitution $\tau$, given by $\tau(a)=ab$ and $\tau(b)=ba$ (Corollary~\ref{c:the-thue-morse-case-gives-an-example}); \item the substitution $\varphi$ is ultimately group invertible, in the sense that it induces an automorphism of the free profinite group on the letters that do not eventually disappear in the iteration of~$\varphi$ (Theorem~\ref{t:conjecture-ultimately-G-invertible}); \item all words $\varphi(a)$ ($a\in A$) start with the same letter and end with the same letter (Theorem~\ref{t:last-theorem}). \end{enumerate} This adds evidence to the conjecture that the group $G(\varphi)$ always admits the above presentation~(\ref{eq:presentation}).